iotaledger/introduction-docs/docs/guides/token_guide.md

 # Token Migration

-Below is an overview of how the migration will take place.
-For the more technical explanation of how the migration will work, see our **wallet** and **client libraries**.
-And for a step by step overview, please see our **blog post**.
+Below is an overview of how the migration will take place: